PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-setup-warning.md

     link: "setup-contacts"
 ---

 Panic Button is a useful tool to alert your network quickly and discretely in an emergency.
-It cannot guarnatee your security!
+It cannot guarantee your security!